netlify/build/docs/creating-a-plugin.md

 netlify build
 ```

-This will execute our `preBuild` function and the `npm run build` command.
+This will execute our `onPreBuild` function and the `npm run build` command.

 ## Adding configuration to plugins